Stella Araneta

-María Stella Márquez—Araneta (born 17 June 1937) (née Márquez Zawadski), often styled as Madame Stella Márquez de Araneta, is a Colombian pageant director and beauty queen.
-She grew up in New York City and moved back to Colombia, where she became a pageant titleholder.
-As Miss Colombia, she was crowned the first Miss International in 1960.
-She obtained her Filipino citizenship via naturalization in 1970.
+María Stella Márquez de Araneta (née Márquez Zawadski; born May 4, 1939), often styled as Madame Stella de Araneta and also known as Stella Marquez-Araneta, is a Colombian-Filipino pageant director and beauty queen.
+She grew up in Cali, Bogotá, New York City and Los Angeles, and moved back to Colombia, where she became a pageant titleholder.
+As Miss Colombia, she was crowned as the first Miss International in 1960.

-Araneta was the former national director of the Miss Universe and current director for Miss International franchises in the Philippines, under the Binibining Pilipinas organization.
-She also has served as chairman of the Binibining Pilipinas Charities Incorporated for fifty years.
+Araneta was the former National Director of the Miss Universe and current director for Miss International franchises in the Philippines, and founded the Binibining Pilipinas organization.
+She has served as chair of the Binibining Pilipinas Charities Incorporated for fifty years.